lifedispenser/rentals/README.md

 * Get tests to either delete the public/system it creates or don't create it in the first place
 * Get tests to either delete chromedriver.log or put it into /log
 * Fix tests on my sprocket fork
-* DECIDE WHETHER TO OPEN SOURCE OR NOT
+* DECIDE WHETHER TO OPEN SOURCE OR NOT - IF SO MAKE SURE TO REMOVE ANY AWS CREDENTIALS!!!!!

 LICENSE